 Buying a vehicle in Australia

 In terms of budget, its usually recommended to buy your own vehicle if you are planning to travel more than 3 months.
-But depending on your plans and expected comfort, you might also compare with renting a vehicle (see below).
+But depending on your plans and expected comfort, you might also compare with renting a vehicle (see above).

 But before buying a vehicle, you will need to consider which option is most suitable for your plans and budget.
 You’ll also have to spend a bit of time researching the different registration systems in Australia.
 Indeed, each Australian states have different policies, so it’s really important to understand how they work.
 In most states for example, you will need to get an inspection in the registered state in order to sell your vehicle.
 This could become an issue if you are planning to sell your vehicle in a different state.
 Western Australia is probably the most popular state to register a vehicle as it’s more flexible and cheaper.
 They don’t require an inspection every year or before selling your vehicle.
-However it also means that these vehicles are not regularly checked and as a result, means more risks of potential breakdowns, repairs… The most common way to find a vehicle is to go online, using Gumtree.
+However it also means that these vehicles are not regularly checked and as a result, means more risks of potential breakdowns, repairs… The most common way to find a vehicle is to go online, using Gumtree or Facebook Marketplace / groups.

 Driving in Australia